cncf/clomonitor/docs/checks.md

 This check determines whether the project has generated executable (binary) artifacts in the source repository.

 *This is an OpenSSF Scorecard check.
 For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#binary-artifacts) in the ossf/scorecard repository.*

-### Branch protection (from OpenSSF Scorecard)

-**ID**: `branch_protection`

-This check determines whether a project's default and release branches are protected with GitHub's branch protection settings.

-*This is an OpenSSF Scorecard check.
-For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection) in the ossf/scorecard repository.*

 ### Code review (from OpenSSF Scorecard)